-Form 941X has five sections.
+Form 941X has five parts.

-Section 3 copies the original 941 form and asks you to correct the sections that were done incorrectly.
+Part 3 includes copies the original 941 form and asks you to correct the sections that were done incorrectly.
+You must include the total corrected amount, the previously reported amount, and the difference.
 Be sure to check your math as you complete this section.

-Section 4 asks for a detailed explanation of why you are making these corrections.
+Part 4 asks for a detailed explanation of why you are making these corrections.

 "I have a written statement from each employee stating that he or she has not claimed (or the claim was rejected) and will not claim a refund or credit for the over-collection."

-- You must include a detailed explanation of how you determined your corrections.
+You must include a detailed explanation of how you determined your corrections.